cyse7125-su24-team16/helm-eks-autoscaler/README.md

-Here's an updated sample `README.md` file that reflects the configuration details from your configuration file:
+Here's an updated sample `README.md` file that reflects the configuration details from your configuration file

 ```markdown
 # Helm EKS Autoscaler